 Read more about Phonics Mats and try them for FREE here: Free Phonics Worksheets.

 Instead of a word wall, try a sound wall!
 This could take the form of a vowel team chart, poster, or individual sound cards.
 Using a classroom sound wall (with pictures of how to form the sounds) is backed by the science of reading!
 In the Sound Wall resource bundle, phonics posters are also included.
 These posters highlight the targeted sound and list words using the sound.
+Here is a post that will walk you through a lesson on vowel teams using the sound wall.

 Learn more about the Sound Wall and Phonics Posters here: Let’s Talk About the Classroom Sound Wall.